 Rogers has represented clients in arbitration filed with the Financial Industry Regulatory Authority (FINRA) and the American Arbitration Association (AAA); in state and federal courts; and in mediation.

 Rogers spent several years as a Washington, D.C. litigator in securities cases for a leading international law firm, primarily representing prominent brokerage firms and brokers.
-His former colleagues hold and have held senior positions in the Financial Industry Regulatory Authority and the U.S. Securities and Exchange Commission.

 Today, Rogers represents plaintiffs, applying his in-depth knowledge of the securities industry, and its common defense theories, on behalf of victims of financial fraud.
 His experience on both sides of fraud cases makes him uniquely qualified in this area of law.

 Rogers graduated from the Columbia University School of Law in 1993, where he served in leadership positions on the Columbia Law Review.
 Rogers was named a James Kent Scholar (the highest academic honor) and a Harlan Fiske Stone Scholar and received the Charles Bathgate Beck and James A. Elkins Prizes.
 As a member of the Law Review, Rogers authored an article on the Eleventh Amendment to the U.S. Constitution that has been widely cited by the U.S. Supreme Court, numerous trial and appellate federal courts and constitutional scholars.